carametal/luck-minesweeper/README.md

 - Open the single safe cell to clear the level.
 Opening a bomb ends the game.
 - After clearing a level, press **NEXT LEVEL** to advance.
 - The **RESET** button appears only after a game over to restart the current level.
+- Level 5 is labeled as the final stage.